Aryan2727-debug/Flipkart-Clone-MERN/README.md

 5) Express.js is used to create and host the server for the Backend.
 6) Mongoose.js is used to establish a connection between Node.js and MongoDBDB Atlas.
 7) React.js is used to create the Frontend using Components and Material-UI library.

+## FEATURES IMPLEMENTED IN THE PROJECT

+1) Login - Users can create their account after filling their credentials (name, email, password, username and phone number).
+After creating their account, the name of the user will be displayed on the Navbar.
+2) Search for Products - Users can search for different products from the Search Bar available.
+3) Product Details - After clicking on a product, the details will be displayed.
+These details include the price, ratings, discount, offers, estimated delivery date, and seller information.
+4) Cart - Users can store their products in the cart.
+The counter on the cart icon will increment as the products will be stored.
+On checking out, the total bill after discount and adding delivery charges will be displayed.
+5) Payment - A unique dummy payment gateway has been designed, giving users different options to pay.
+The options include - COD, Netbanking, ATM cards and UPI services (Paytm, Google Pay etc.)